arkahu/RPi-Temperature-logger/README.md

 7a 01 4b 46 7f ff 06 10 0b t=23625
 ```

-- Set ramdisk, so that SD card is not constantly written to avoid wearing
+- Set ramdisk, so that SD card is not constantly written to avoid wearing.
 ```
 sudo mkdir /mnt/ramdisk
 sudo chmod ugo+rwx /mnt/ramdisk